-- A student who is subject to a sanction of expulsion or suspension, except summary suspension, for more than nine days may agree to accept the sanction, or may request a formal hearing prior to implementation of the sanction.
+- A student who is subject to a sanction of expulsion or suspension, except an emergency removal suspension, for more than nine days may agree to accept the sanction, or may request a formal hearing prior to implementation of the sanction.
 The formal hearing should be held within a reasonable time.
 Other sanctions shall be accepted or may be appealed in accordance with the College’s appeal procedures.

 - If the accused student fails to appear for the informal hearing, the Dean of Students or designee may proceed to review and act upon the complaint in his/her absence and shall notify the student in writing of an action taken.